Lift and drag in three-dimensional steady viscous and compressible flow: Introduction

-Obviously, in contrast to two-dimensional incompressible flow, the above results have not yet been pursued to a mature stage.
-There is no universal force formula yet except Filon's formula \er{D-3D}.
-Those force formulae in three dimensions, such as \er{Taylor-L} and \er{F-3D}, are only valid approximately.
-The separate appearance of $\pv_2$ and $\pv_3$ in lift and drag of \er{Milne-LD}, respectively, is physically quite strange.

-In our view, the main reason for this embarrassing situation is that these authors did not thoroughly utilize the process decoupling \er{HD} and \er{NS}, as seen from their division of $\pu'$ into four parts.
+{ In sharp contrast to 2D} flow, the above results have not yet been pursued to a mature { stage: (i)} There is no universal force formula yet except Filon's formula \er{D-3D}; { (ii) The force formulae \er{Taylor-L} and \er{F-3D}} are valid only { asymptotically; (iii)} The separate appearance of $\pv_2$ and $\pv_3$ in lift and drag of \er{Milne-LD}, respectively, is physically quite strange. { In our view,} the main reason for this embarrassing situation is that these authors did not thoroughly utilize the process decoupling \er{HD} and \er{NS}, as seen from their division of $\pu'$ into four parts.
 Besides, nor did they find a simple method for solving far-field equations.
-Thus we may ask: if we persist the process decoupling and turn to the fundamental-solution method that has been proven for two-dimensional flow to be much neater and more straightforward than those classic techniques, is there any force formula in three dimensions that is as neat and universal as the CJ-F theorem \er{F-2D} in two dimensions?
-In this paper, we will give a positive answer to this question.
+Thus we may ask: if we persist the process decoupling and turn to the fundamental-solution method that has been proven for 2D flow to be much neater and more straightforward than those classic techniques, is there any force formula in three dimensions that is as neat and universal as the { J-F theorem \er{F-2D}?} In this paper, we will give a positive answer to this question.

 Naturally, the next relevant extension would be compressible flow.
-Toward this goal and within three dimensions, among others, \cite{Finn1957} have proven rigorously for subsonic nonlinear potential flow that the fluid exerts no net force to the body, which may be termed a ``d'Almbert-like paradox'' but is of course not the case for viscous flow.
+Toward this goal and within three dimensions, among others, \citet{Finn1957} have proven rigorously for subsonic nonlinear potential flow that the fluid exerts no net force to the body, which may be termed a ``d'Alembert-like paradox'' but is of course not the case for viscous flow.
 Then, based on some plausible assumptions, \citet[pp.~34-38]{Lagerstrom1964} has proposed that \er{Taylor-L} should give the lift for viscous compressible flow.

-Having reviewed these pieces of progress of three-dimensional far-field analyses, we may conclude that so far no profound and universal force theory is available.
+Having reviewed these pieces of progress of 3D far-field analyses, we may conclude that so far no profound and universal force theory is available.
 In other words, the far-field force theory in three dimensions is still far from complete.